Skip to main content

 2012

-• Co-sponsored the first national gathering of climate adaptation practitioners with the Kresge Foundation.
-The Practitioners Workshop on Climate Change Adaptation: Integrated Strategies for Human and Natural Communities was the pre-cursor to the National Adaptation Forum, which began in 2013.
+• Co-led first national climate adaptation gathering with the Kresge Foundation – The Practitioners Workshop on Climate Change Adaptation: Integrated Strategies for Human and Natural Communities

 2008